 If you’re considering either AWS or Azure, we encourage you to download one of our new white papers:

+You can also contact a Connectria expert directly for a one-on-one discussion about your workloads and public cloud concerns.
 Both of these papers will help you answer the four important questions as well as provide additional considerations specific to the platform.
-For a one-on-one discussion about your workloads and cloud concerns, give us a call.
 One of our advisors would also be happy to help provide perspectives from our work helping customers of all sizes and across industries choose and implement the cloud environment that is right for them.